 Approval Seeking Behavior Is Holding You Back?
 Do This Instead

-We all need approval to one extent or another, but there’s a huge difference between choosing tactical compromises for the sake of keeping the peace, and a toxic addiction to be liked by others.
-It’s called an approval seeking behavior.
+We all need approval to one extent or another.
+But there’s a huge difference between choosing tactical compromises for the sake of keeping the peace and a toxic need for validation.
+It’s called approval seeking behavior.

-You don’t have to seek far to notice this behavior in yourself and others, just a simple mindful observation to daily life situations can tell you a lot about your approval seeking tendencies.
+You don’t have to seek far to notice this behavior in yourself and others.
+A simple mindful observation of daily life situations can tell you a lot about your approval seeking tendencies.

 For example, many times, when I’m in line at coffee shops, I hear people ask the barista:

 - “Can I get a medium latte”?

 - “Can I get a bagel with cream cheese”?

 - “Can I get a peanut butter-chocolate milkshake”?

 These two words they use “CAN I”, is nothing but approval seeking behavior.